 An Introduction: Lanna Folk Healing Arts

-In this article, however, we are going to give you an overview of the more exclusive, exotic and extraordinary Thai Massage treatment modalities in the country.
-Most of the modalities mentioned later on are almost exclusively to be found in the Chiang Mai area, Northern Thailand, in the region that covers the ancient Lanna Kingdom, which was a Thai Kingdom between the 13th and 18th century.
+In this article, however, we are going to give you an overview of the more exclusive, unusual and extraordinary Thai Massage treatment modalities in the country.
+Most of the unique modalities mentioned later on are almost exclusively to be found in the Chiang Mai area, Northern Thailand, in the region that covers the ancient Lanna Kingdom, which was a Thai Kingdom between the 13th and 18th century.

 The Thai Lanna Folk Healing Arts are well-known for its herbal heritage, as well as its healing practices through various forms of extraordinary massage and bodywork techniques.
 The Lanna region was – apart from significant Indian Ayurvedic influences – heavily touched by many different ethnic and cultural groups, peoples coming from a variety of regions and countries in Asia, such as Myanmar, Tibet, Nepal, Laos, and China.

 Apart from a strong herbal tradition, the Thai Lanna Healing Arts distinguish themselves from mainstream Thai Medicine by being much more involved with ancient beliefs in animism, and the idea that spirit, mind, energies, or spirits reside in all things.
 This is clearly seen in many authentic Lanna treatments where both religious ceremonies and spiritual ripeness of the healing practitioner still play an important role.

 The List: 7 Most Extraordinary Thai Massages

 Amatarot or Amata Rot is a relatively new Lanna therapy – supposedly about a hundred years old – that uses a wooden stick or rod with various appliances stuck to the end of the rod, with which the patient is treated.
 Much depending on the specific therapeutic goal of the Amatarot treatment the appliances used may differ.